rubyaustralia/rubyconfau-2014-cfp/workshop-neal_kemp-hacking_practicum/README.md

 ## Neal Kemp

 Neal is an independent consultant who slings Ruby code for a variety of clients.
-In the past, he has worked as developer at thoughtbot and ZURB.
+In the past, he has worked as a developer at thoughtbot and ZURB.
 Neal's composition is one part developer one part hacker.
 He has been developing on the web since marquees were cool, and his interest in security started when he began exploiting vulnerabilities on Myspace for fun.